A Noisy Approach to Intrinsically Mixed-State Topological Order: Topological subsystem codes via Decoherence

-Now, given a topological stabilizer model realizing the UMTC $\mC$, each anyon is associated with a ``string-like" operator which violates the stabilizer conditions $\theta_i^\alpha = 1$ only at its endpoints; anyons correspond to \emph{errors} that take one out of the code space.
+Now, given a topological stabilizer model realizing the UMTC $\mC$, each anyon is associated to a ``string-like" operator which violates the stabilizer conditions $\theta_i^\alpha = 1$ only at its endpoints; anyons correspond to \emph{errors} that take one out of the code space.
+We can thus interpret the $\theta_i^\alpha$ as generating contractible loops of anyons: $\theta_i^\alpha \neq 1$ indicates that the anyon generated by $\theta_i^\alpha$ accrues a nontrivial phase by braiding around the anyon corresponding to the local error.
 To each anyon, we also associate Wilson-loop operators, $W_{x,y}^a$, which wrap around the $x$ and $y$ cycles of the torus, respectively, and physically correspond to locally creating an anyon $a$ and its conjugate $\bar{a}$, before transporting $a$ around one cycle of the torus and then annihilating it with $\bar{a}$.
 These Wilson-loop operators commute with the stabilizers and thus preserve the code space, corresponding to a non-trivial ground state degeneracy of $H_{\mathcal{C}}$ on the torus.
 The nontrivial braiding of the anyons is encoded in the Wilson-loop algebra: $W^a_x W^b_y = e^{i\theta_{ab}} W^b_y W^a_x$.
 Since topological stabilizer models can only realize \emph{modular} TOs~\cite{ellison2023}, each anyon $a$ braids non-trivially with at least one other anyon $b$.
 The Wilson-loop operators thus correspond to \emph{logical operators}, in that they provide a representation of the Pauli algebra on the code space; topological orders hence provide quantum memories.
 The paradigmatic example is provided by the Toric code, for which the Wilson loops associated to the $e$ and $m$ anyon excitations satisfy the Pauli algebra, $\{W_x^e,W_y^m\} = \{W_x^m,W_y^e\} = 0$, such that the code space encodes two logical qubits.

 In our framework, we will always take as input a topologically ordered pure state, which hosts TO described by a UMTC $\mC$.
 To make an explicit connection with topological stabilizer codes and TSSCs, we discuss Abelian theories that admit gapped boundaries here, though we will later relax this restriction.
 We are now interested in the fate of the TO (equivalently, the code space) under locally correlated noise.
 Such error processes correspond to quantum channels, where we consider translation-invariant channels of the form